 Does Spring Hide Its Joy \\ Kali Malone

-Does Spring Hide Its Joy is an immersive audio experience by American composer Kali Malone featuring musicians Stephen O’Malley and Lucy Railton.
-Manifesting as a 4-day multichannel sound installation, Malone offers a deep listening environment in a hydraulic tower and engine house in Birkenhead Docks.
+Does Spring Hide Its Joy was an immersive audio experience by American composer Kali Malone featuring musicians Stephen O’Malley and Lucy Railton.
+Manifesting as a 4-day multichannel sound installation, Malone offered a deep listening environment in a hydraulic tower and engine house in Birkenhead Docks.
 Does Spring Hide Its Joy was created and recorded in the empty Berlin Funkhaus & Monom during the lockdown of spring 2020.
-The music is a study in long-form, non-linear durational composition, with a heightened focus on septimal just intonation (musical instrument tunings with a limit of 7) and beat interference patterns.
+The music is a study in long-form, non-linear durational composition, with a heightened focus on septimal just intonation and beat interference patterns.

-Does Spring Hide Its Joy by Kali Malone, commissioned and produced by Abandon Normal Devices.
+Does Spring Hide Its Joy by Kali Malone is commissioned and produced by Abandon Normal Devices.
 Supported using public funding by Arts Council England and Wirral Council.
 With further support from Peel L&P. Featuring musicians Stephen O’Malley and Lucy Railton, recorded at The Berlin Funkhaus by Jonny Zoum and at Monom by Rodrigo Stambuk.
 Producers: Sophie Meadley and Heather Swift Hunt.